Stellate Ganglion Block for Depression

 Major depressive disorder can negatively affect multiple aspects of a person’s life and cause problems for them at work, in school, or in their family life.
 Mental health services can have a major impact on a person and can truly help them to overcome their depression.

-Gemini Health offers the following variety of treatment options, which incorporate evidence based practices:
+Gemini Health offers a variety of treatment options, which incorporate evidence based practices such as:

-• Outpatient Therapy: This form of therapy allows patients to access services while still living at home and continuing to go to work, unlike inpatient therapy which requires a patient to move into a facility.
+• Outpatient Therapy: Outpatient therapy allows patients to access services while still living at home and continuing to go to work, unlike inpatient therapy which requires a patient to move into a facility.

-• Tele-Counseling: This form of therapy allows patients to access services virtually.
+• Tele-Counseling: Tele-counseling is a form of therapy that allows patients to access services virtually.
 This therapy is definitely ideal for those who may struggle with getting transportation or live too far away.

-• Intensive Outpatient Therapy: This form of therapy treats a variety of conditions and is a good option for those battling addiction, depression, anxiety, or trauma.
+• Intensive Outpatient Therapy: Intensive outpatient therapy treats a variety of conditions and is a good option for those battling addiction, depression, anxiety, or trauma.

-• Cognitive Behavioral Therapy: A popular type of talk therapy that focuses on changing thoughts and behavior to improve depression symptoms.
+• Cognitive-Behavioral Therapy: Cognitive-behavioral therapy is a popular type of talk therapy that focuses on changing thoughts and behavior to improve depression symptoms.
 This therapy teaches people the coping skills they need to handle their symptoms and overcome their depression.

 Gemini TMS specializes in a treatment known as transcranial magnetic stimulation, which is a non-invasive treatment that relieves severe depression.
-Typically, TMS therapy is used for treatment resistant depression, which is a form of depression that has not responded to traditional methods, such as antidepressants and therapy.
+Typically, TMS therapy is used for treatment-resistant depression, which is a form of depression that has not responded to traditional methods, such as antidepressants and therapy.
 During TMS therapy, a specialized cap is placed on a person’s head and magnetic pulses, which are painless, are sent to targeted areas of the brain to stimulate the nerve cells that control mood and depression.
 Transcranial magnetic stimulation is an FDA-approved treatment for depression and it can also be used alongside talk therapy and medication.
-If you wish to schedule an appointment for your first consultation, call (301) 363-1063.

 Contact Us